Planning for an epidemic/pandemic event (quick guide)

 Make sure key information is accessible

-Your school or early learning service should have up to date contact information for:
+Your school or early learning service should have up-to-date contact information for:

 • parents/whānau/caregivers,